An article about the Best Things to Do and See in Northern Peru including the best archeological sites and mountains of Trujillo.

 Trujillo is the most important city of Northern Peru and from there, you can easily access the many archeological zones, museums, beaches, and horse ranches of Northern Peru, making it the ideal base of operations for exploring the area.

 It is located some eight hours north of Lima so it’s perfect for an overnight journey.
 In my opinion, a visit to Northern Peru is definitely recommended if you have the extra time after exploring the rest of the regions of this wonderful country.

 The historical center of Trujillo is very pretty by day and even more pretty by night, although most people will find it quite dull and boring after a while.

 Public transportation to the archeological areas is not that good so I ended up taking a cheap 10 USD one-day tour to visit some of the most important ones of the Moche culture of Northern Peru: Huaca (a word meaning sacred site) of the Moon, Chan-Chan Archeological Site and the Tomb of the Lady of Cao.

-The Moche Culture of Northern Peru were not that different from the Incas that inhabit the Eastern region of the country, the main difference was that the Moches lived in arid zones and were based very close to the ocean.
+The Moche Culture of Northern Peru was not that different from the Incas that inhabit the Eastern region of the country (check out how to get from Lima to Cuzco here), the main difference was that the Moches lived in arid zones and were based very close to the ocean.
 Local legend has it that one of the first God-Kings of their culture came by boat from far-away lands.

 Of course, this probably means that the first rulers of Northern Peru came from one of the Polynesian Islands but it could also mean that they came from Mexico, thus, fortifying my royal claims to the